-Spea multiplicata has no boss between the eyes, and the eyelids are wider than the space between them.
+Spea multiplicata is a small rotund frog.
+It has no boss between the eyes, and the eyelids are wider than the space between them.
 The dorsal color is uniformly brown or dark gray with small dark spots or blotches and red-tipped tubercles scattered over the dorsum, and no dorsolateral stripes are present.
 A short wedge-shaped spade is present on each hind foot.
 The iris is slightly variegated and appears pale copper colored.
 Male vocal sacs appear as a dark, heavily pigmented area on the throat (Conant and Collins 1991).

 Distribution and Habitat